-A big thanks to Wellington Palestine for inviting Alternative Jewish Voices to share the platform last night at Parliament.
+A big thanks to Justice for Palestine for inviting Alternative Jewish Voices to share the platform last night at Parliament.
 Green MP Golriz Ghahraman hosted the event, protesting the detention of Palestinian children.
 Ten MPs from Green and Labour (including both Green Co-Leaders) attended.

-Shortly after, we were thrilled to read NZ Young Labour’s strong support for the Palestine Briefing that we and Wellington Palestine jointly submitted to the then-incoming Foreign Minister Nanaia Mahuta.
+Shortly after, we were thrilled to read NZ Young Labour’s strong support for the Palestine Briefing that we and Justice for Palestine jointly submitted to the then-incoming Foreign Minister Nanaia Mahuta.

 So, as Young Labour suggests, add your support!
 You can read the brief here.
 Here is our additional statement on the value of recognising the State of Palestine, and normalizing the equal standing of the Palestinian people: